conda/conda/docs/source/intro.rst

 .. index::
     pair: terminology; deactivated

 Anaconda packages are downloaded from remote **channels**.
-The ``conda`` command starts with a default set of channels to search, but users may exert control over this list, for example if they wish to maintain a private or internal repository (see Configuration_ for details).
+The ``conda`` command starts with a default set of channels to search, but users may exert control over this list, for example if they wish to maintain a private or internal channel (see Configuration_ for details).
 Once an Anaconda package has been downloaded, it is said to be **locally available**.
 A locally available package that has been linked into an Anaconda environment is said to be **activated**.
 Conversely, unlinking a package from an environment causes it to be **deactivated**.

 .. _location:
 .. index::